Aozhi/melodia/README.md

 # Melodia

-Melodia is a Python library for working with music.
+Melodia is a Python library for MIDI music creation.

 ### Installation